This is a feature of the Feast Plugin

 Emojis are a stupid millennial thing.
 It's a short term trend, and we focus on long-term user-focused projects.
 I don't have time for this.
 I run a business.
 No sane adult uses emojis to search for things...

 But then something clicked.
 Back in November at the Google Webmaster Conference one of the speakers discussed how it took a team at Google an entire year to incorporate emojis into their search index and results.
 It was a massive, expensive project.
 We're talking about software engineering salaries, and rebuilding the search index - tens of millions of dollars.

 Google is a highly rational, data-driven company with investors to answer to.
 There has to be a reason.

-And the longer I thought about it, the more I realized that this might be one of the the biggest opportunities to massively boost your click-through-rates available right now.
+The longer I thought about it, the more I realized that this might be one of the the biggest opportunities to massively boost your click-through-rates available right now.